Kruchji/visualizer-for-kis/Documentation/userDocumentation.md

 - `ss` : self-sorting
 - `r` : random

-Datasets are shifted for each user to test all datasets for each configuration equally.
+Configurations are shifted for each user to test all datasets for each configuration equally.

 ### Datasets